Web Accessibility in Denmark

 As part of the requirements in the Danish legislation, public sector bodies must publish an accessibility statement using the Web Accessibility Statement Tool (WAS Tool) provided by the Agency for Digital Government.

 Go to WAS-tool log in page (in Danish)

 Go to the Web Accessibility Directive on eur-lex.europa.eu

 Go to the Danish Web Accessibility Act at restinformation.dk (in Danish)

 Network and communication

-The goal of these meetings is to make sure that the public sector bodies are informed about the latest web accessibility updates and have the possibility to share knowledge and questions with each other.
+The goal of the meetings is to ensure that the public sector bodies are informed about the latest web accessibility updates.
+Moreover, they provide the possibility to share knowledge and questions across the public sector.